 About FFA: Director General

-HONIARA, 10 November 2018 --- saw the Pacific Islands Forum Fisheries Agency (FFA) witnessed a milestone event with the change in leadership of the Director General.
+HONIARA, 10 November 2018 --- The Pacific Islands Forum Fisheries Agency (FFA) witnessed a milestone event with the change in leadership of the Director General.

 Dr Manumatavai Tupou-Roosen took up her post as the first female Director General of Pacific Islands Forum Fisheries Agency (FFA).